bfeldatwilio/node-react-canvas/client/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+This application uses React Testing Library and Jest

 ### `npm run build`